MarkTiedemann/marktiedemann.github.io/index.md

 I usually document and test my code appropriately, even if it takes a little longer (hint: in most cases, _it doesn't_).
 And if I didn't, I probably had a bluescreen or, worse, got distracted learning something new, drifting off into the depths of the internet or the command line for a few hours...

+Being both an imperfect perfectionist and/or a minimalist, I probably enjoy refactoring and code reviews more than the average person.
+Plus, I hate typos.

 #### # Any questions?
 Wanna say hello?

 I am a bit shy, but you can send me an [email](mailto:www.marktiedemann@gmail.com), or just DM me on [Twitter](https://twitter.com/MarkTiedemannDE).